Zolfaghar (missile)

-The Zolfaghar (ذوالفقار) missile is an Iranian road-mobile, single-stage, solid-propelled SRBM named after Zulfiqar the sword of Ali ibn Abi Talib.
-It is believed to be derived from the Fateh-110 SRBM family (possibly the Fateh-313 missile).
-The Aerospace Industries Organization unveiled the weapon in 2016.
-It entered service in 2017.
-It was first used in the 2017 Deir ez-Zor missile strike and was therefore one of the first used mid-range missiles since 30 years.
+The Zolfaghar (ذوالفقار) missile is an Iranian road-mobile, single-stage, solid-propelled short-range ballistic missile.
+The Zolfaghar missile is part of the Fateh-110 SRBM family and is possibly derived from the Fateh-313 missile in particular.
+It was unveiled in 2016 and entered service in 2017.
+It was first used in the 2017 Deir ez-Zor missile strike and was therefore the first ballistic missile fired by Iran in anger in 30 years.
+It is named after Zulfiqar, the sword of Ali ibn Abi Talib.

 Design

 According to Iranian sources, the Zolfaghar missile has a length of 10.3 m, a diameter of 0.68 m, and a launch weight of 4615 kg with a 590 kg warhead.
 The warhead is designed to separate in the missile's midcourse phase, making it more difficult to detect, track, and intercept than unibody missiles like the 9K720 Iskander.

+The Zolfaghar's body is made using filament-wound fiber as opposed to the metal bodies of earlier Fateh-family missiles, which reduces its weight and improves range.
+The missile has a claimed range of 700 km, which is significantly more than earlier Fateh-family missiles.
+According to Janes, the range is considered largely proven based on the 2017 Deir ez-Zor missile strike, where Zolfaghar missiles were used to strike targets from 600 km away.

+The Zolfaghar (and possibly other members of the Fateh-110 family) are believed to use commercial GNSS systems to improve accuracy.
+According to Mehr News, the missile is designed and manufactered by Iran's state-owned Aerospace Industries Organization.

 According to Iranian media sources, a naval variant called the "Zolfaqar Basir" has also been developed, which the IRGC claims has a range of more than 700 km.